Resolution ideas are often painfully predictable — this list of ideas is different.

 Play is where we’ll find love, and peace, and happiness in the new year.

 Katie Sullivan is a transformation coach, who works with workaholics, overachievers & perfectionists, to help them create lives that are full of joy, purpose, freedom, and fulfillment through self-expression and self-love.
-Katie’s podcast, Rise Through Strife, tells stories of everyday people who’ve found meaning and purpose in their lives, even after experiencing hardship.
-Sign up to be invited to Katie’s private podcast community!
+She shares stories of everyday people who’ve found meaning and purpose in their lives, even after experiencing hardship.

 Love this list of THE BEST resolution ideas for Perfectionists & Workaholics?
 Sharing it would make our week.